Nourredine Yagoubi

 Nourredine Yagoubi (born 8 January 1974) is an Algerian judoka.

 Yagoubi represented Algeria at the 2000 Summer Olympics in Sydney and the 2004 Summer Olympics in Athens.
 In Sydney he competed in the Men's 73 kg weight category.
 Yagoubi's first bout was against Kouami Sacha Denanyoh of Togo, this bout Yagoubi was the victor.
 In the second round of competition, Yagoubi faced eventual silver medalists Tiago Camilo of Brazil, this bout Yagoubi lost but he was later put through to the repechages.
 Yagoubi's first repechage bout was against Israel's Gil Offer and Yougabi won, proceeding to the next round.
-In his second repechage bout, Yagoubi lost to Michel Almeida of Portugal and this was his final bout of the games.
+In his second repechage bout, Yagoubi lost to Michel Almeida of Portugal, and this was his final bout of the Games.

-At the 2004 Summer Olympics Yagoubi once more in the Men's 73 kg weight category.
-Yagoubi won his first bout against Akapei Latu of Samoa 1111-0000.
-But in the second round he was paired up to Ukraine's Gennadiy Bilodid, this bout Yagoubi lost 0000-1000.
+At the 2004 Summer Olympics Yagoubi participated once more in the Men's 73 kg weight category.
+Yagoubi won his first bout against Akapei Latu of Samoa 1111–0000.
+But in the second round he was paired up to Ukraine's Gennadiy Bilodid, this bout Yagoubi lost 0000–1000.
 This time round Yagoubi didn't proceed through to the repechage rounds.